princebabou/3D-Portfolio-Webpage/README.md

 Install dependencies with npm install.

-Run the development server with npm start.
+Run the development server with npm run dev.

-Explore the 3D world at http://localhost:3000.
+Explore the 3D world at http://localhost:5173.

 Contributions